-Two sites where people can get educated and start the search on options comparing organizations:
+Two sites where people can get educated and start the search by comparing organizations:

 “I recommend calling one of these organizations and asking for guidance,” Demling says.
 “They are well-respected organizations so they are probably going to know other well-respected organizations that are training dogs for PTSD and other disabilities.”

-Dealing says don’t be afraid to look into a service animal or think you won’t quality.
+Demling says don’t be afraid to look into a service animal if you think you won’t qualify.